sbb-design-systems/lyne-components/src/components/sbb-tab-group/readme.md

 A tab can be selected, unselected, or disabled.
 Disable a tab to mark it as unavailable.
 Disabled tabs cannot be focused and may be invisible to assistive technologies such as screen readers.

 Tab buttons can have an icon to the left of the label, provide a `lyne-icon` component before the label and within the heading tag in order to show it.
-They can also have numbers to the right of the label by providing a `lyne-tab-amount` component after the label and within the heading tag.
+They can also have numbers to the right of the label by providing a `sbb-tab-amount` component after the label and within the heading tag.

 ```html
 <!-- Icon -->